 Understanding the word "peace" is a key to understanding this command.
 The Hebrew word for peace is shalom.
 The root word for shalom is shalem, which means "whole."
 Shalom therefore means the peace that comes from being whole.
 God's will for Jerusalem is that it be whole—undivided.
-But 11 years ago the Israeli government was leaning toward dividing the land and eventually, Jerusalem.
+But about 12 years ago the Israeli government was leaning toward dividing the land and eventually, Jerusalem.
 So we took a group to Israel to pray about the upcoming elections.

 I contacted Jewish friends who own a hotel in Ariel.
 They had known us for years and believed we were being sent to pray.
 "You have to pray at Alon Moreh," they insisted.